Blacklight: Mercury vapor

-High power mercury vapor black light lamps are made in power ratings of 100 to 1,000 watts.
+High-power mercury vapor blacklight lamps are made in power ratings of 100 to 1,000 watts.
 These do not use phosphors, but rely on the intensified and slightly broadened 350–375 nm spectral line of mercury from high pressure discharge at between 5 and 10 atm, depending upon the specific type.
 These lamps use envelopes of Wood's glass or similar optical filter coatings to block out all the visible light and also the short wavelength (UVC) lines of mercury at 184.4 and 253.7 nm, which are harmful to the eyes and skin.
 A few other spectral lines, falling within the pass band of the Wood's glass between 300 and 400 nm, contribute to the output.

 These lamps are used mainly for theatrical purposes and concert displays.
 They are more efficient UVA producers per unit of power consumption than fluorescent tubes.

 LED

 Ultraviolet light can be generated by some light-emitting diodes, but wavelengths shorter than 380 nm are uncommon, and the emission peaks are broad, so only the very lowest energy UV photons are emitted, within predominant not visible light.